Georgia jury convicts three white men of Arbery murder, rejects self-defense | Law-Order

 "I'm floored, floored with a capital 'F,'" Laura Hogue, one of Gregory McMichael's lawyers, said in the courtroom.
 The three men face a federal trial next year on hate-crime charges, accused in an indictment of violating Arbery's civil rights by embarking on the fatal chase because of his "race and color."

-Lead prosecutor Linda Dunikoski chided the defense for aiming to "malign the victim," calling that "offensive."
+Lead prosecutor Linda Dunikoski during the trial said the defense aimed to "malign the victim," calling that "offensive."
 No evidence ever emerged connecting Arbery to any Satilla Shore thefts.

-Travis McMichael, a former U.S. Coast Guard mechanic and the only defendant to take the witness stand, tearfully testified that he fired in self defense as Arbery grabbed the shotgun he was carrying while chasing him in the truck.
-Under cross-examination by a prosecutor, he conceded he told the police hours after the shooting he could not say for sure if Arbery actually grabbed the gun.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)